-Other people who don't know me have queued up patiently to abuse me on a free, direct telephone line organised by BT.
+Other people who don't know me have queued up patiently to abuse me on a free, direct telephone line organized by BT.

 This was all from able-bodied strangers.
 But far worse came from those handicapped people who had long considered me their superior.
 When I logged on to Facebook, I found a group of them had torn me to shreds.
 Some were asking: "Is it immoral to test unstable chemicals on Sam's knees and armpits?
 I think not."

-Others I haven't seen since Australia's Next Top Model had crawled from their caves to criticise me for "having the personality of a euthanised goat in crotchless tights" – and even for having a "girly voice".
+Others I haven't seen since Australia's Next Top Model had crawled from their caves to criticize me for "having the personality of a euthanised goat in crotchless tights"—and even for having a "girly voice."

 While the global condemnation has left me crying at the bottom of my leaky jacuzzi, I have just this to say: my detractors have simply proved my beauty.
 Their level of anger is so extreme, because my beauty is so dramatic.
 "Shall I compare thee to a summer's day?"
 If you did, the summer's day would probably fucking explode from envy.

 In my article, I recalled how men I'd never met before had fed mountain lions vodka, filed down their teeth and brawled with them in the foyers of expensive restaurants—all on account of my pretty face.

 Samantha Sick, pictured with her husband, professional Nerf player Pascal Sick.